hslatman/caddy-crowdsec-bouncer/README.md

 ## TODO

 * Add tests
-* Soft fail on connection errors to CrowdSec
 * Tests with IPv6
 * Add captcha action (currently works the same as a ban)
 * Add support for custom actions (defaults to blocking access now)